ncsurobotics/SW8-Documentation/docs/procedures/dryrun.md

 !!! info
     If you get error 255 from the control board scripts, this indicates a timeout occurred.
 This is likely not a communication error with the control board.
 Just re-run the script and try again.
 It should work.

-!!! info
-    If you get errors about communication with the control board (unable to open port, errors other than 255), you may need to specify a port (launch.py defaults to `/dev/ttyACM0`).
-To check the port run `realpath /dev/serial/by-id/*Control_Board*`.

 If any of the following occur, fix them!